in the . You apply for a through the federal government.

-A . allows someone to live, and possibly have a , in the for a designated period.
-A may also be the first step in getting a .
-A allows the holder to live permanently or work wherever they want in the country.
+A . allows the holder to live permanently or work wherever they want in the country.
 It also gives the holder almost as many rights as a

 A Does Not Make You a

 A Green Card does not grant the holder United States citizenship.
 However, if you want to become a United States citizen, you can pursue that process, called naturalization, after three to five years of living in the U.S.

 If you are a , you cannot vote in U.S. elections, you cannot leave the country for extended amounts of time, and you may not be eligible for certain scholarships or federal grant money.

 How Long Does the Process Take?

-Applying for and obtaining a Green Card could take anywhere from three months to two years.
-Several factors go into the decision-making process, including your ties to or job.
-It is also crucial that you check your mail and respond to any inquiries from the government while you are waiting to hear back.
+Applying for and obtaining a Green Card could take between three months to two years.
+Several factors go into the decision-making process, including your ties to or a job.

 If Your was Denied